RED LIGHT CAMERAS

 "Warning: If you decide to fight (by pleading not guilty), you usually forfeit the option of having your case dismissed in exchange for attending traffic school."

-In the same location (end of Option # 5), both editions say,
+In the same location (end of Option # 5), the 10th and 11th Editions say,

 "(See Chapter 10, Section A2e.)"